keithbuhler/keithbuhler.github.io/index.md

 <br>

-Hi, I'm Keith Buhler, a philosopher and classical educator based out of Los Angeles.

-Welcome to my online hub for sharing new projects, connecting with people, and growing intellectually.
+I'm Keith Buhler, a philosopher and classical educator based out of Los Angeles.
+Welcome to my online hub for sharing new projects, connecting with people, and growing together in virtue in  wisdom by pursuing beauty and truth.

-On this site, you can follow [*The Buhler Report*](/blog) for doses of timeless wisdom and coverage of current events.
-The blog features curated links, brief thoughts, and longer essays on the incredibly important themes of [classical education](/categories/#Classical education-ref), [academic philosophy](/categories/#Philosophy-ref), and [conservative politics](/categories/#Politics-ref).
+On this site, you can follow [*The Buhler Report*](/blog) for dialog about timeless wisdom and  current events.
+It features curated links, brief thoughts, and longer essays on the incredibly important themes of [classical education](/categories/#Classical education-ref), [academic philosophy](/categories/#Philosophy-ref), and [conservative politics](/categories/#Politics-ref).

-You can also learn more [about me](/about/) and my [academic work on naturalism](/cv/),  consider [how](philosophy-class) and [why](/philosophymajor) to study philosophy, or explore a bunch of fun stuff in the [sandbox](/sandbox/) (including how to build a website like this for free).
+You can also learn more [about me](/about/) and my [academic work in virtue ethics](/cv/),  consider [how](philosophy-class) and [why](/philosophymajor) to study philosophy.
+Finally, you can explore a bunch of fun stuff in the [sandbox](/sandbox/) (including how to build a website like this for free).
 Thanks for reading.

 <br>